London Osteoporosis Clinic uses lifestyle, non-drug, drug and holistic approaches.

 We strive to help our patients become ‘Symptom-free, Drug-free & Doctor-free©’.

-Our specialists have had many years experience treating patients.
-Following an initial consultation they will put together a detailed bespoke tailor-made programme to best address the patient’s symptoms.
+Our specialists have had many years of experience in treating patients.
+Following an initial consultation, they will put together a detailed bespoke tailor-made programme to best address the patient’s symptoms.

 The multi-disciplinary approach means that the treatment might include a variety of lifestyle, nutritional and exercise changes.
 And in some cases, where needed, the treatment will include a drug prescription.
 The focus of the treatment is a successful outcome.

-Treatment is then assessed at regular breaks to ensure that results are in line with expectations with the usual time frame for treatment being around 12 months.
+Treatment is then assessed at regular breaks to ensure that results are in line with expectations with the usual time frame for treatment is around 12 months.